Saturday Supercade: Season 1 (1983)

+Season 2 (1984)

 Donkey Kong Junior

-Donkey Kong Jr. (voiced by Frank Welker) is sad to find that his father has run away from Mario and the circus.
-He befriends a greaser nicknamed "Bones" (voiced by Bart Braverman) who has a motorcycle and offers to help Junior by finding his dad together.
-Donkey Kong Jr's catchphrase is "Monkey muscle!", which he tells to himself and Bones to inspire self-confidence.
+Donkey Kong Jr. (voiced by Frank Welker) is searching for his father Donkey Kong, who has run away from a circus where Mario is its ringmaster.
+He befriends a greaser nicknamed "Bones" (voiced by Bart Braverman), who has a motorcycle and offers to help Junior by finding his dad with him.
+Donkey Kong Jr.'s catchphrase is "Monkey muscle!", which he tells to himself and Bones to inspire self-confidence.
 Bones often serves as the voice of reason when Donkey Kong Jr. bites off more than he can chew.